frodri13/Portofolio/README.md

 ## How to view?

-If you would like to visit it, it is currently being hosted in Netlify at `https://sharp-allen-d04524.netlify.app/index.html`.
+If you would like to visit it, it is currently being hosted in Netlify by [clicking here](https://fabio-rodriguez.netlify.app/).

 ### Further functionalities